tsantek/CryptoSearch/README.md

 Story:
 User can create account.
 User can login to his account.
-User can see 1600 coints data in 2 graphs.
+User can see 1600 coins data in 2 graphs.
-User can create a list of favorites coints.
+User can create a list of favorites coins.
 User can logout.

 DEMO : http://crypro-search.surge.sh/